Brenda-MW/FarmToPlateAI/README.md

 MATLAB Online will try to automatically port over your workshop files from GitHub.
 You will see a dialog pop-up for saving and opening the repository of files.

 1. Click on the checkbox to accept outside source code.
 2. To access the files, click ``Save and Open``.

+## Step IV.
+Verify Your Environment

+To verify that your environment is correctly set up for the exercises:
+1. In the MATLAB Online Command Window: >> FarmToPlate_Setup
+2. Confirm that the welcome message is display

 ## Try out the exercises!